How to get the most out of your meetings

 Positive disagreement in conversation

 In her TED talk, Margaret Heffernan quotes research that 85% of executives are afraid to raise issues or concerns at work.
 This matches my experience of dull meetings where people are going through the motions and holding their tongues.
-When I have asked why they don’t say what they really think, they usually say “I don’t want to offend or upset the person”, which has an underlying assumption that disagreeing with a person is personal.
+When I have asked why they don’t say what they really think, they usually say, “I don’t want to offend or upset the person”, which has an underlying assumption that disagreeing with a person is personal.

 Heffernan argues that to change this, we have to see constructive conflict as a natural part of the thinking process.
 We can’t achieve a depth of understanding without debate and challenge.
 It’s about people’s ideas and thoughts not their personality!